RapidiaTechInc/Marlin/README.md

 Reset Mileage Data.

-This resets the ongoing count of the number of E steps taken.
+This resets the ongoing count of the number of E mm taken.
+E mm is the length of the theoretical filament length.

 ### R742